bzminer/bzminer/README.md

             "username": "rig", // username/worker name to use

-            "lhr_only": false // if true only lhr cards will mine to this pool },
+            "lhr_only": false, // if true only lhr cards will mine to this pool

+            "delay_before_connection_retry": 3000 // milliseconds between each reconnection retry (minimum is 1 second)
+        },
         {
             "algorithm": "kawpow", // pool algorithm